kakkad911/Community-Articles/Content Contribution Requirement/README.md

 ## Alphaex

-How to get Free XDC.
-PR around referral plan.
+How to Article..
+"How to get Free XDC." article on referral plan.

-Video Requirement:
-How to get Free XDC using Alphaex referral plan.
+How to Video Requirement: "How to get Free XDC using Alphaex referral plan."

 ### How to Contribute: